IntentArchitect/Docs/articles/whats-new/2024/09/index.md

   - **[NuGet modeling for module builders](#nuget-modeling-for-module-builders)** - The ability to model NuGet package dependencies for modules.
   - **[Enforce Enums using SQL constraints with EF Core](#enforce-enums-using-sql-constraints-with-ef-core)** - Automatically set up SQL constraints to enforce data integrity on enums.
   - **[Swagger UI defaults ModelRendering to Example](#swagger-ui-defaults-modelrendering-to-example)** - Preview of request payloads in the Swagger UI now defaults to `Example` instead of `Model` (schema).
+  - **[HashiCorp Vault secrets integration with .NET configuration](#hashicorp-vault-secrets-integration-with-net-configuration)** - Access secrets from a HashiCorp Vault for configuration in .NET.
   - **[Service Pagination introduced for Java SpringBoot module](#service-pagination-introduced-for-java-springboot-module)** - Paginate services in Java SpringBoot with Intent Architect.

 ## Update details